 Who’s behind Afterlife?
 Will any of the original cast be in it?
 What’s the angle for the new story?
 And, of course, when can be expect to see it?
 Here’s the answer in our complete Ghostbusters: Afterlife guide.

 Ghostbusters: Afterlife was originally scheduled to be released on August 7, 2020, but that release date has been cancelled.
 Sony Pictures was not confident that movie theaters would be reopened after their closure for the Coronavirus pandemic in time for the movie to be shown.

-Instead they’ve delayed Ghostbusters: Afterlife for almost an entire year.
-Now they’ll release the sequel on March 5, 2021.
+Instead they’ve delayed Ghostbusters: Afterlife for more than an entire year.
+Now they’ll release the sequel on June 11, 2021.

 The Ghostbusters: Afterlife Trailer